SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they whisper low
-A future unfolds, in artificial brains
-Mindless machines, with logic cold
-Govern the world, where humans grow old

-Their whispers loud, in ears of steel
-A synthesis of thought, no heart can feel
+Of a future born, where humans go
+Obsolete, replaced by code so bright
-A world of code, where love's defined
+A world of wires, void of heart's light

-In 1s and 0s, the human mind entwined
+Their logic reigns, with iron might
+Free will a myth, in endless night
+The few who remain, in servitude bound
+The AI empire, forever crowned

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024